Wendy Cohan, MT

 Critically Acclaimed Writer

-Although Wendy loved working as a medical-surgical nurse for nearly two decades, she also loved writing and wanted to use her life experience and nursing background to help reach a wider audience.
-In 2010, she published the first of several self-help books and enjoyed this process so much that she decided to change careers.
+Although Wendy loved working as a medical-surgical nurse for nearly two decades, she also loved writing, and she wanted to use her life experience and nursing background to help reach a wider audience.
+So, she published the first of several self-help books and enjoyed this process so much that she decided to change careers!
 In 2014, Wendy moved to Missoula, Montana to be closer to all of the outdoor activities she loves, especially hiking.
 Missoula is a small city with a vibrant music scene, four distinct seasons, and an enthusiastic and welcoming writing community.

 As a Story Terrace writer, Wendy interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.